-NAZI Germany initiated World War II in September 1939 when, after signinging an agreement with the Soviet Union, they invaded Poland.
-The War had such a major imapct on youth mocements that we must consider the 1940s in two separate sections, the war years (1938-45) and the post war years (1945-49).
-Youth Groups, especially the Hitler Youth, played an important role in the German war effort.
+The 1940s was another war decade.
+NAZI Germany and Soviet Russia after sining an allince, launched World War II by invading Poland (September 1939).
+As destructive ad bloody as World war I had been, Workd War II was even worse.
+The War had such a major imapct on youth movements that we must consider the 1940s in two separate sections, the war years (1938-45) and the post war years (1945-49).
+Youth Groups, especially the Hitler Youth, played an important role in the German war effort, eventually involving very young boys in combat.
 Youth also were active in the Allied nations, even the occupied countries where they often supported the Resistance.
-After Germans surrenderd in 1945, Scouting became the dominate youth movement, expept in the countries occupied by the Red Army where it was prohibited and new national Young Pioneer groups were founded.
+The Germans outlawed Scouting first in Germany before the wr and then in several occupied cuntries during the war.
+The Scoits were especially active in America and Britain.
+After the Germans surrenderd in 1945, Scouting became the dominate youth movement, expept in the countries occupied by the Red Army where it was prohibited and new national Young Pioneer groups were founded.

 The War years was a caotic period for boys youth groups.
 Germany invaded Poland in September 1939.
 The Hitler youth were mobilized for the war effort, especially after German began suffering reverses in the Soviet Union December 1941.
 I'm not sure how the uniform chaged during this period.
 The Hitler Youth played a major role in the German effort to resist the Allied bombing campaign which began serious raids into Germany in 1942.
 The German NAZIs occupied most of Western Europe and supressed Scouting.
 They attempted to promote nationalist groups in Nordic countries.
 Scouts and other youth groups in America and Briotain played a less direct, but none-the-less important role.
 In the occupied countries, Scours often participated in the Resistance.
 By 1945 the NAZIs had been driven out of the occupied countries.
 Scouts reappeared in the West.
 Scouters in the Eastern European countries conqured by the Soviet Red Army attempted to reorganize Scouting.